material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 A Plan is simply **what you want something to do**.

-Each of the Primitives we explored in [the previous section](primitives.md) can be described as a Plan in some form.
+Every [Primitive](../primitives.md) can be described as a Plan in some form.
 For example, "draggable" and "fade in" are two distinct Plans.

 Consider the following pseudo-code: